avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 }
 ```

-If the Subnet Validator corresponding to `ValidationID` is currently inactive (`Balance` was exhausted or `DisableValidatorTx` was issued), this transaction will move them back to the active validator set.
+If the Subnet Validator corresponding to `ValidationID` is currently inactive (`Balance` was exhausted or `DisableSubnetValidatorTx` was issued), this transaction will move them back to the active validator set.

-Note: The $AVAX added to `Balance` can be claimed at any time by the Subnet Validator using `DisableValidatorTx`.
+Note: The $AVAX added to `Balance` can be claimed at any time by the Subnet Validator using `DisableSubnetValidatorTx`.

 ### Bootstrapping Subnet Nodes